wavefrontHQ/docs/pages/doc/logging_overview.md

 ## What's a Log?

 Logs are structured or unstructured text records of events that took place at a given time.
-You needs to send logs as a JSON payload.
+You need to send logs as a JSON payload.
 Logs in Tanzu Observability include the following attributes:

 <table style="width: 100;">